Sinus Nasal Polyps Treatments, Surgery and Removal in NYC & NJ

 When should you seek treatment for Nasal Polyps

 Nasal polyps do not always require treatment, such as mild cases with only small, minimal growth.
 If the polyps form and the individual does not feel any discomfort or notice any adverse symptoms, generally it is not necessary to visit a specialist.
-For NJ patients who do experience discomfort of nasal polyps and seek surgical removal, should contact an expert sinus surgeon.
+For NJ patients who do experience the discomfort of nasal polyps and seek surgical removal, should contact an expert sinus surgeon.

 However, in more serious cases of sinus polyps that are accompanied by extremely large growths are oftentimes a catalyst for more critical complications.
 These issues directly affect the process of fluid draining that is to be performed by the sinus cavities.
 In this instance, it is extremely important to visit a doctor and seek professional treatment.
 Patients with more serious concerns report having experienced the following as a result of chronic sinus inflammation and nasal polyps: